Drakmyth/wado/README.md

 ## License

-This example code is provided to the public domain via the CC0 1.0 Universal License.
+Distributed under the MIT License.
 See [LICENSE.md](./LICENSE.md) for more information.

 <!-- Reference Links -->